Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 - Nonsteroidal anti-inflammatory drugs (NSAIDS): Your doctor may recommend that you take an over-the-counter NSAID, such as ibuprofen or naproxen, to help lessen the pain.
 Taking an NSAID may also help reduce swelling, especially if used in conjunction with an ice pack.

-- Activity modification: Your doctor may recommend that you avoid or lessen participation in the activities that aggravate the symptoms.
+- Activity modification: Your doctor may recommend that you avoid or lesser participation in the activities that aggravate the symptoms.
 This will definitely be a recommended course of action if your condition is caused by overuse.
 For example, if overuse by running is the underlying cause, your doctor may ask you to run less frequently or take a break from running for a period of time.
-He or she may also suggest engaging in an alternative physical activity, such as swimming or boxing, until your symptoms subside.
+He or she may also suggest engaging in an alternative physical activity, such as swimming or boxing until your symptoms subside.
 Your doctor may also suggest that you continue the modified activity schedule to prevent instances of bursitis in the future.

-- Assistive devices: If you have especially severe symptom and are not able to cease activity or movement that is aggravating your doctor may recommend that you utilize an assistive device, like crutches, as part of your treatment.
+- Assistive devices: If you have an especially severe symptom and are not able to cease activity or movement that is aggravating your doctor may recommend that you utilize an assistive device, like crutches, as part of your treatment.
 Crutches are utilized as a treatment option for at least one week and sometimes longer.
 The use of crutches relieves pressure from your leg and eliminates use because the leg is elevated during walking.

-- Physical Therapy: You doctor may recommend hip stretching and strengthening exercises as part of your treatment plan for hip bursitis.
+- Physical Therapy: Your doctor may recommend hip stretching and strengthening exercises as part of your treatment plan for hip bursitis.
 You may have to attend physical therapy sessions at a prescribed location, or your doctor may show you how to do the exercises independently at home.
 Other treatments that are often prescribed along with physical therapy include massage, heat therapy, ice therapy, and/or ultrasound therapy.

 - Steroid Injections: The injection of a corticosteroid directly into the bursa sac (after numbing the area using a local anesthetic) has been shown to help relieve the symptoms.
-Steroid injections can provide temporary (months) of relief, or can even provide permanent relief in some patients.
+Steroid injections can provide temporary (months) of relief, or can even provide permanent relief for some patients.
 A series of injections may be scheduled if the symptoms persist after the initial injection.
 The additional steroid injections will be spaced months apart.
 Although steroid injections provide relief of symptoms, it is important to limit the number of injections, as they can damage the tissue surrounding the bursa or the bursa itself.

 On very rare occasion is surgical treatment required.
 Surgery may be recommended if, after trying all non-surgical options, the inflammation and pain remain a problem.
 However, this is a recommendation that is made very rarely.

-The surgery to relieve a patient issues involves removing the affected bursa sac.
+The surgery to relieve patient issues involves removing the affected bursa sac.
 The hip can function normally without the bursa.
-Traditional, invasive surgery can be used to remove the bursa, but a newer option is arthroscopic removal of the bursa.
+Traditional, invasive surgery can be used to remove the bursa, but a newer option is an arthroscopic removal of the bursa.
 In this procedures, a ¼ inch incision is made over the hip, and the surgeon uses an arthroscopic camera to guide the removal of the bursa using microscopic tools.
 With the arthroscopic bursa sac removal, the incision is smaller, less pain is experienced afterward, and recovery time is faster.